davidmasek/showtemp/README.md

 ## Requirements

-Tested on Ubuntu 20.04 with 3.9.
+Tested on Ubuntu 20.04 with Python 3.9.
 Depedends on `psutil` package.
+I expect this to work on most recent mainstream linux systems.

 ## Installation